-- 77. Monitoring Calls.
-CMS will convene periodic conference calls with the state. - a.
-The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration. - b.
-CMS will provide updates on any amendments or concept papers under review, as well as federal policies and issues that may affect any aspect of the demonstration. - c.
-The state and CMS will jointly develop the agenda for the calls. - d.
-Areas to be addressed during the monitoring call include, but are not limited to: - 1.
-Transition and implementation activities; - 2.
-Stakeholder concerns; - 3.
-Operations and performance;

-- 4. Enrollment; - 5.
-Cost sharing; - 6.
-Quality of care; - 7.
-Beneficiary access; - 8.
-Benefit package and wrap around benefits; - 9.
-Audits; - 10.
-Lawsuits; - 11.
-Financial reporting and budget neutrality issues; - 12.
-Progress on evaluation activities and contracts; - 13.
-Related legislative developments in the state; and - 14.
-Any demonstration changes or amendments the state is considering. - 78.
+- 71. Monitoring Calls.
+CMS will convene periodic conference calls with the state. - A. The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration. - B. CMS will provide updates on any amendments or concept papers under review, as well as federal policies and issues that may affect any aspect of the demonstration. - C. The state and CMS will jointly develop the agenda for the calls. - D. Areas to be addressed during the monitoring call include, but are not limited to: - i.
+Transition and implementation activities; - ii.
+Stakeholder concerns; - iii.
+Operations and performance; - iv.
+Enrollment; - v.
+Cost sharing; - vi.
+Quality of care; - vii.
+Beneficiary access; - viii.
+Benefit package and wrap around benefits; - ix.
+Audits; - x.
+Lawsuits; - xi.
+Financial reporting and budget neutrality issues; - xii.
+Progress on evaluation activities and contracts; - xiii.
+Related legislative developments in the state; and - xiv.
+Any demonstration changes or amendments the state is considering. - 72.
 Post Award Forum.
 Pursuant to 42 CFR 431.420(c), within six (6) months of the demonstration's implementation, and annually thereafter, the state must afford the public with an opportunity to provide meaningful comment on the progress of the demonstration.
 At least 30 calendar days prior to the date of the planned public forum, the state must publish the date, time and location of the forum in a prominent location on its website.
 The state must also post the most recent annual report on its website with the public forum announcement.
-Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Quarterly Report associated with the quarter in which the forum was held, as well as in its compiled Annual Report. - 79.
-Post Award Forum.
-Pursuant to 42 CFR 431.420(c), within six (6) months of the demonstration's implementation, and annually thereafter, the state must afford the public with an opportunity to provide meaningful comment on the progress of the demonstration.
-At least 30 calendar days prior to the date of the planned public forum, the state must publish the date, time and location of the forum in a prominent location on its website.
-The state must also post the most recent annual report on its website with the public forum announcement.
-Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Quarterly Report associated with the quarter in which the forum was held, as well as in its compiled Annual Report. - 80.
-Independent Evaluator.
-At the beginning of the demonstration period, the state must arrange with an independent party to conduct an evaluation of the demonstration to ensure that the necessary data is collected at the level of detail needed to research the approved hypotheses.
-The independent party must sign an agreement to conduct the demonstration evaluation in accord with the CMS-approved, draft Evaluation Design.
-For scientific integrity, every effort should be made to follow the approved methodology.
-The state evaluation must follow the approved methodology, however, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances. - 81.
-Evaluation Budget.
-A budget for the evaluation must be provided with the draft Evaluation Design.
-It will include the total estimated cost, as well as a breakdown of estimated staff, administrative and other costs for all aspects of the evaluation such as any survey and measurement development, quantitative and qualitative data collection and cleaning, analyses and report generation.
-A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the design or if CMS finds that the design is not sufficiently developed, or if the estimates appear to be excessive.
+Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Quarterly Report associated with the quarter in which the forum was held, as well as in its compiled Annual Report.